 TCP HTTPS |

 Cluster communication port for configuration and telemetry data.
-The Konnect Control Plane uses this port to listen for connections and to communicate with Data Plane nodes.
-The cluster communication port must be accessible to Data Plane nodes within the same cluster.
+The Konnect control plane uses this port to listen for connections and to communicate with data plane nodes.
+The cluster communication port must be accessible to data plane nodes within the same cluster.
 This port is protected by mTLS to ensure end-to-end security and integrity. |

 |